bmuller/txque/README.markdown

 reactor.run()
 ```

 Then, you can run as many workers as you'd like.
-A sample worker application has been included:
+A sample worker application has been included in the examples folder (you'll want to edit it first before use to set your database config options).
+Running it is simple:

 ```bash
 twistd -noy worker.tac